Taking actions with a wallet

 Wallet action lifecycle

 When your application executes a wallet action via one of the endpoints listed above, Privy creates a wallet action resource to model the action and returns it in the API response.
-In particular, your application can inspect the wallet action resource to get:type: the type of the action ('swap','transfer', etc.)status: the current status of the actionsteps: the steps required to complete the full action, as actions may require multiple transactions in some cases.
-Within each step, your application can inspect details like transaction hashes, chain IDs, and more.
+Your application can inspect the wallet action resource to get the action’stype, status, and steps.

-You can fetch the wallet action resource for a given action via the REST API or subscribe to webhooks on wallet action status updates.
+Your application can fetch the wallet action resource for a given action or subscribe to webhooks on wallet action status updates.